Cancer Patients without Borders…

 Institute founder, Grace Gawler, received life saving surgery in the Netherlands in 2002-3 & again in Singapore in 2009 & 2014.
 The surgery and colon-stimulator implant, is still not available for her condition, in Australia.
 (2017)

 With her history, it is not surprising that Cancer Patients without Borders is the Grace Gawler Institute’s initiative to help patients find medical solutions overseas – when these are not available in their home countries.

 The need: Cancer treatments are not equal in all countries – some offer a wider range of options.

-Example: Proton beam therapy is very effective for many cancers, however none exists in Australia.
+Example: Proton beam therapy is very effective for many cancers, however none exists in Australia, NZ, the UK or many other countries.
 It is widespread in the USA, Germany, EU and some of our Asian neighbours.

-- As well, we receive no financial remuneration from the hospitals we refer to – meaning we can advise/choose the best hospital for you – we are free of loyalties that could restrict us if we were paid by a clinic or hospital.
+- We receive no financial remuneration from the hospitals we refer to – meaning we can advise/choose the best hospital for you – we are free of loyalties that could restrict (tempt) us if we were paid by a particular clinic or hospital.

 - The only remuneration we receive is from you, the patient – and donations.

 - We help match you to centres of excellence with expertise in your particular cancer.

 - We have close collaborations with some of the world’s leading oncologists – Singapore, Malaysia, Japan, Germany, the UK, EU and the USA.